D2KLab/mediaeval-fakenews/README.md

 In order to tackle this challenge, we studied three different kind of approaches.
 The first uses a combination of TFIDF and machine learning algorithms.
 The second approach uses Natural Language Inference (NLI) combined with metadata from Wikipedia.
 The third approach aims at fine-tuning transformer-based models.

-The code implementation of the three approachs are available in [./src/](./src/)
+The code implementation of the three approaches are available in [./src/](./src/)

 Our runs are available in [./runs/](./runs/).
  - Run 1 is TFIDF